Hamilton's Object Revisited: A challenging source redshift of a strong lensing configuration

 \section{Conclusions}

-In this work, we completely re-analysed the Blue KCWI data for three highly detailed multiple lensed images within the galaxy cluster SDSS J223013 taken by Richard Griffiths on September 16, 2020 under the programme ID H315.
-We employed \texttt{PypeIt} to reduce the raw data into a data cube of two-dimensional spatial pixel and one-dimensional spectral pixel.
-Subsequent alignment and downsampling of HST observations allowed us to identify those spatial KCWI pixels that contain the three multiple images including a star-forming region in the outskirts of the galaxy.
-From all pixels belonging to a multiple image, we extracted its spectrum for $\lambda \in \left[3500,5500\right]$~\AA \ and identified absorption and emission peaks with a SNR of at least 5.
+In this work, we completely reanalysed the Blue KCWI data for three highly detailed multiple-lensed images within the galaxy cluster SDSS J223013 taken by Richard Griffiths on September 16, 2020 under the programme ID H315.
+We employed \texttt{PypeIt} to reduce the raw data into a data cube of two-dimensional spatial pixels and one-dimensional spectral pixels.
+Subsequent alignment and downsampling of HST observations allowed us to identify those spatial KCWI pixels that contain the three multiple images, including an SFR on the outskirts of the galaxy.
+From all pixels belonging to a multiple image, we extracted its spectrum for $\lambda \in \left[3500,5500\right]$~\AA \ and identified absorption and emission peaks with an S/N of at least 3.
 The cut at 5500~\AA \ was necessary, as the spectra above this wavelength were found to be noisy and unstable.
-Therefore, the rather \comm{observationally rare} titanium line, \comm{stemming from a relatively low-abundance element with generally weak spectral features}, around 5600~\AA \ as previously identified by \cite{bib:Griffiths2021} \comm{could not be identified in our data cube again}. \comm{An ordinary star-forming galaxy at redshift $z \approx 0.82$ would not usually be expected to show titanium in absorption at significant signal-to-noise.}
+Therefore, the titanium line, observationally rather rare, that stems from a relatively low-abundance element with generally weak spectral features, around 5600~\AA \, as previously identified by \cite{bib:Griffiths2021}, could not be identified in our data cube again.
+An ordinary star-forming galaxy at redshift $z \approx 0.82$ would not usually be expected to show titanium in absorption at significant S/N.